Keyboard shortcuts

 return M

 The sleep used above is precautionary but unnecessary when performing a blocking call such as read_event().
-Each Lambda Trigger Type loop runs in a dedicated thread, and run loops are free to peg the CPU of a single core if they want.
+Each Lambda Trigger loop runs in a dedicated thread, and run loops are free to peg the CPU of a single core if they want.

 Upload it to the control plane